SkafteNicki/ddtn/README.md

 transformation models are included:

 * Affine transformations
+* Diffiomorphic affine transformations
 * Homography transformations
 * CPAB transformations
 * Thin-Plate-Spline (TPS) transformations

 The code is based upon the original implementation of the CPAB transformations by Oren Freifeld (Github repo: [cpabDiffeo](https://github.com/freifeld/cpabDiffeo)).
-Additionall, some of the code for doing interpolation is based upon the Tensorflow implementation of the Spatial Transformer Networks (Github repo:
+Additionally, some of the code for doing interpolation is based upon the Tensorflow implementation of the Spatial Transformer Networks (Github repo:
 [spatial-transformer-network](https://github.com/kevinzakka/spatial-transformer-network)).